qwe2820435o2/SceneGuide/Design/Fcm Pushing Design/Fcm Pushing Design (2) - Send To A Device Group.md

 #### 2.1.2 Multithreading

 ```
-Open the thread pool and assign a thread to each task for Clickhouse query
+Open the thread pool and assign a thread to each task for the Clickhouse  query

 Send the found data to the message queue in batches
 ```